Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/04_text_standardization_regex.md

 # Name: count, dtype: int64
 ```

-Without that one line, `value_counts()` would have reported four separate cities instead of two. **This is the "garbage in, garbage out" problem in miniature:** inconsistent casing and whitespace silently split what should be a single group, and every count, `groupby`, and merge downstream inherits the error.
+Without that one line, `value_counts()` would report four separate cities instead of two.
+Inconsistent casing and whitespace split what should be a single group, and every count, `groupby`, and merge that follows inherits the error.

 ---

 ## `map()` vs. `replace()`: the Silent `NaN` Trap

-Both `map()` and `replace()` can translate values using a dictionary — but they treat values that *aren't in the dictionary* completely differently, and getting this wrong quietly destroys data.
+Both `map()` and `replace()` can translate values using a dictionary, but they treat values that *aren't in the dictionary* completely differently, and getting this wrong can destroy data without producing an error.

 ```python
 df = pd.DataFrame({'City': ['LA', 'NY', 'Chicago']})